CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/02-Getting started with azure portal.md

-# 02 : Getting started with the Azure Portal
+## Task 2: Getting started with the Azure Portal

 ## Overview

-In this task, you will view the pre-deployed resources that are needed for this lab.
+In this task, you can view the pre-deployed resources that are needed for this lab.

-## Task 2: Getting started with the Azure Portal

 1. Open a New tab, and sign in to the **Azure Portal** (<http://portal.azure.com>).